antoniafeistel/BigData/README.md

 In Streaming environment, the following metrics can be measured:

-Szenarien    | Avg Input/ sec | Avg Process / sec
+**Producer Performance Metrics -- Streaming** Szenarien    | Avg Input/ sec | Avg Process / sec
 ------------ | -------------: | ----------------:
-Szenario 1   |   3,780,339.24 |         63,422.65
+Szenario 1   |   1,382,213.64 |         60,675.81
-Szenario 2   |      43,796.14 |         43,906.74
+Szenario 2   |   1,034,532.70 |         76,187.35

-The graphs show that the producer clients does not really scale with more assigned ressources.
-There is no performance increase in the processed data evolution.
-In our default streaming behaviour, there are constantly generating new transactions.
+The numbers show that the producer clients does not really scale with more assigned ressources.
+There is no really effective performance increase in the processed data evolution.
+Within the default streaming behaviour, there are constantly generating new transactions.
 The producer ist able to proceed these tranactions permanantely to the kafka instances.
 Within this use case there is a bottleneck creatig by the generation of the transaction.
 For a real ("isolated") scalability analysis it is necessary to remove the bottleneck and generate the transactions **before** the producer starts to proceed the rows.

 The following performance metrics are messaured in case the data is already stored on the system: